zpolygon95/zpolygon95.github.io/ctf/cpv2018/MOY1.md

 > It appears the ministry is employing some kind of anti-analysis
 > countermeasures!
 The below obfuscated clue may prove useful:

-And the following obvsuscated python code:
+And the following obfuscated python code:

 ```python
 hint = lambda p,k: ''.join(chr((ord(x)+k)%256) for x in p)